 It is important for you to know that any decisions that affect your care will be made on the results from the lab test as this is the current standard of care.

-We wonder if the finger-prick blood test result is as good as the lab result.
+We want to know if the finger-prick blood test result is as good as the lab result.
 If this is the case, there are some situations – for example the neutropenic clinic – where this would be very useful.
 You would not have to wait for your results and we could make a plan very soon after your test.
 This would give you more time out of hospital.

 The main risk is that you may get some bruising or bleeding from the finger-prick.
 We will keep a close eye on this and give you instructions on what to do if this occurs.

 Participation is entirely voluntary.
-You are free to decline to participate, or to withdraw from the research at any practicable time, without experiencing any disadvantage.
+You are free to decline to participate, or to withdraw from the research at any time, without experiencing any disadvantage.
 You have the right to access information about yourself collected as part of the study.

 CONSENT FORM